-In connection with the Merger, HLR, and its designee, Roche Holdings, received 49.9% of the total outstanding Common Stock of the Company and the Company, HLR, Roche Holdings and Hoffmann-La Roche, Inc. entered into a Stockholder Agreement dated as of April 28, 1995 (the "Stockholder Agreement").
-As a result of its ownership interest and its rights under the Stockholder Agreement, Roche is able to exercise significant influence on the governance of the Company and on the composition of its board of directors.
+In connection with the Merger, HLR Holdings Inc. ("HLR"), and its designee, Roche Holdings, received 49.9% of the total outstanding Common Stock of the Company and the Company, HLR, Roche Holdings and Hoffmann--La Roche Inc. entered into a Stockholder Agreement dated as of April 28, 1995 (the "Stockholder Agreement").
+In December of 1996, HLR was merged with and into Hoffmann La-Roche Inc. and the Common Stock held by HLR subsequently transferred from Hoffman La-Roche Inc. to Roche Holdings.
+As a result of its ownership interest and its rights under the Stockholder Agreement, Roche Holdings is able to exercise significant influence on the governance of the Company and on the composition of its board of directors.
 See "Certain Relationships and Related Transactions--The Stockholder Agreement."
-HLR and Roche Holdings have indicated that they intend to exercise their Basic Subscription Privilege and Oversubscription Privilege in the Rights Offering in full for Series B PIK Preferred Stock (subject, in the case of the Oversubscription Privilege, to reduction in certain circumstances).
-As a result, if no other Rights are exercised, HLR and Roche Holdings will purchase 10,000,000 shares of Series B PIK Preferred Stock.
-Consequently, following conversion of all of the Preferred Stock, HLR and Roche Holdings will own a minimum of 49.9% and a maximum of % of the total outstanding Common Stock of the Company.
+Roche Holdings has indicated that it intends to exercise its Basic Subscription Privilege and Oversubscription Privilege in the Rights Offering in full for Series B PIK Preferred Stock (subject, in the case of the Oversubscription Privilege, to reduction in certain circumstances).
+As a result, if no other Rights are exercised, Roche Holdings will purchase 10,000,000 shares of Series B PIK Preferred Stock.
+Consequently, following conversion of all of the Preferred Stock, Roche Holdings will own a minimum of 49.9% and a maximum of approximately 85% of the total outstanding Common Stock of the Company.
 As mentioned above, in December, 1996, Roche Holdings loaned \$187 million to the Company to fund the Settlement Payment in the form of a promissory note.
 Such note bears interest at a rate of 6.625% per annum and matures on March 31, 1998.
 A portion of the proceeds of the Rights Offering will be used to repay such loan.
 See "Use of Proceeds."